emmanuelmartinezs/kickstarter-analysis/README.md

 Including advanced Excel features formulas, charts, and pivot tables.

 ## Analysis and Challenges
+Here's a quick look at the Kickstarting Analysis and Challenges of this Project,

+- Import data into a table for analysis.
+- Apply filters, conditional formatting, and formulas.
+- Generate and interpret pivot tables.
+- Calculate summary statistics such as measures of central tendency, standard deviation, and variance.
+- Characterize data to identify outliers in datasets.
+- Perform an Excel analysis with visualizations.
+- Interpret common Excel visualizations

 ### Analysis of Outcomes Based on Launch Date